polaris-slo-cloud/polaris-demos/cost-eff-composed-metrics/README.md

 Please make sure that you have installed the following:

 * Node.JS 14 or higher
-* A Kubernetes cluster with Prometheus ans KubeCost installed
+* A Kubernetes cluster with Prometheus and KubeCost installed
 * kubectl (and configure the Kubernetes cluster you want to use for testing as your current context)
 * [Polaris CLI](https://www.npmjs.com/package/@polaris-sloc/cli): to install Polaris CLI, run the following command: